 Oh, good grief.

-We have to listen to that Katie Hopkins, the gobby one music when we get back.
+We have to listen to that Katie Hopkins, the Gobby One music when we get back.

-We'll find out uh how Katie's feeling today.
+We'll find out how Katie's feeling today.

 You never know.

-Well, I have to get the dump button ready any second.
+I have to get the dump button ready any second.

 We'll continue.

-Let's get Katie Hopkins hip with music, and we'll start right now.
+news roundup and information overload hour our friday florida georgia line concert series Let's get Katie Hopkins hip with music and we'll start right now.

 Happy Friday.